seL4/l4v/docs/find-theorems.md

 # Using find_theorems effectively

+This command is for searching for theorems.
+If you are looking for a constant/function instead, look at [find_consts](find-consts.md).

 There is an introduction to the `find_theorems` command in the [Isabelle/HOL tutorial](http://isabelle.in.tum.de/documentation.html).
 Here we cover some additional material and useful patterns.